korawica/fmtutil/README.md

 - [Custom Formatter Object](#custom-formatter-object)

-This **Formatter** package was created for `parse` and `format` any string values that able to design format pattern with regular expression.
+This **Formatter** package was created for `parse` and `format` any string values that match format pattern with Python regular expression.
 This package be the co-pylot project for stating to my **Python Software Developer** role.

 **Install from PyPI**: